Marcos Valle

-Marcos Kostenbader Valle (born 14 September 1943) is a Brazilian singer, musician, and songwriter.
+Marcos Kostenbader Valle (born 14 September 1943) is a Brazilian singer-songwriter.
 He has produced works in many musical styles, including bossa nova, samba, and fusions of rock, soul, jazz, and dance music with Brazilian styles.
 Valle is credited for popularizing bossa nova in the 1960s.

 Personal life

 Valle was born as Marcos Kostenbader Valle on 14 September 1943.
 He and his family lived in an apartment near Copacabana beach.
 Valle began playing piano at the age of five, studying the instrument and classical music for thirteen years.
 His parents purchased him a Petrof piano when he was ten years old.
 Growing up, he became influenced by Marvin Gaye.
 In 1963, he and his family lived in a house, and Antônio Carlos Jobim had just moved across the street from them.
 Valle is married to singer Patricia Alví.
 He was previously married to Anamaria de Carvalho, who served as the inspiration for his hit song "Os Grilos (Crickets Sing For Anamaria)".